teppyboy/RbxScripts/ZeroScripts/ZeroAcademia/README.md

   + [WeAreDevs API](https://wearedevs.net/d/Exploit%20API) - A lot of functions are missing/crappy made and it has memory leaks.
   + [Proxo](https://www.google.com/search?q=Linkvertise%20*%20math.huge%20+%20Adware) - no
   + [Shadow](https://wearedevs.net/d/Shadow) - Memory leaks + missing functions
-  + and All others exploits in WRD/any site.
+  + and All others exploits in WRD/any free exploits site.
 ## Instructions (Tabs)
 > Because this was coded by an Arch Linux user, the customization are a lot but hard for new user.
 ### Main